Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 11:10am – Bridal Veil Falls

-Spend a half hour hiking down the forested trail to see Bridal Falls.
-If time allows, spend 10 minutes walking the Gorge Loop Trail and reading the informational plaques displaying Columbia River Gorge facts.
+Take a half hour hiking down to see Bridal Falls.
+If time allows, spend 10 minutes walking the Gorge Loop Trail and reading the displays on Columbia River Gorge facts.

 12:00pm – Wahkeena Falls

-After walking up to the Wahkeena Falls viewpoint, continue trekking up the switchbacks to Lemmons Viewpoint.
-Depending on your schedule and fitness level, you could continue hiking to Fairy Falls and then on to Multnomah.
+After walking to the Wahkeena Falls viewpoint, continue trekking up the switchbacks to Lemmons Viewpoint.
+From there, you could continue hiking to Fairy Falls and then on to Multnomah.

-For a less strenuous trek, retrace your steps back down to the base of Wahkeena Falls.
-Instead of crossing the road and getting into your car, hop on Return Trail #442 and make the 15-minute, relatively flat walk to Multnomah Falls.
+Alternatively, retrace your steps back down.
+Instead of crossing the road and getting into your car, hop on Return Trail #442 and make the 15-minute, relatively flat walk to…

 1:00pm – Multnomah Falls